Betsy Jane Tenney Loose papers

 Scope and Contents

-Box 1 contains Betsy's 1866 diary (Fd 1), Betsy's outgoing and coming correspondence from 1834—1900 (Fds 2—18), and Robert Loose's incoming correspondence from 1841—1854 (Fds 19—23).
+Box 1 contains Betsy's 1866 diary (Fd 1), Betsy's outgoing and incoming correspondence from 1834—1900 (Fds 2—18), and Robert Loose's incoming correspondence from 1841—1854 (Fds 19—23).
 Outgoing correspondence has been organized chronologically by sender and incoming correspondence has been organized alphabetically by the last name of the sender and chronologically.
-Box 2 contains documents relating to Robert Loose and Betsy, such as Patriachical blessings, financial papers, school papers, poetry, a biography of Betsy, third party correspondence, and other papers.
+Box 2 contains documents relating to Robert Loose and Betsy, such as patriachical blessings, financial papers, school papers, poetry, a biography of Betsy, third party correspondence, and other papers.

 Dates